blakeblackshear/frigate/docs/docs/frigate/hardware.md

 Using the yolov8n model and an Orange Pi 5 Plus with RK3588 SoC inference speeds vary between 20 - 25 ms.

+#### AMD GPUs and iGPUs

+With the [rocm](../configuration/object_detectors.md#amdrocm-gpu-detector) detector Frigate can take advantage of many AMD GPUs and iGPUs.

+An AMD Ryzen mini PC with AMD Ryzen 3 5400U iGPU takes about 9 ms to evaluate yolov8n.

 ## What does Frigate use the CPU for and what does it use a detector for?
 (ELI5 Version)

 This is taken from a [user question on reddit](https://www.reddit.com/r/homeassistant/comments/q8mgau/comment/hgqbxh5/?utm_source=share&utm_medium=web2x&context=3).
 Modified slightly for clarity.